A Political Spectrograph: High-Resolution Examinations of the United States' Ideological Landscape: Results

-On the right two column-pairs in Fig.\ref{fig:party feelings}, an interesting pattern can be seen: Democrats (blue dots) showed relatively muted support of their own party (around $+20$), but quite vehement opposition to the Republican party (around $-40$), while Republicans (red dots) showed an up-shifted, more balanced trend with stronger approval of their own party ($\sim 27$) and less negativity about the Democratic party ($\sim -27$).
-The negativity is dampened for assessment of average voters; Democratic respondents showed balanced positive and negative sentiment (about $+20$ in-group:$-20$ outgroup) while Republicans have slightly stronger positivity for their in-group and only minor negativity towards average Democrats (about $+25:-15$).
+In terms of sentiment towards the parties, Democratic respondents (blue dots) showed a pattern of out-party negativity exceeding in-party favorability: relatively muted support of their own party (around $+20$), but vehement opposition to the Republican party (around $-40$).
+Republican respondents (red dots) showed an up-shifted, more balanced trend with stronger approval of their own party (around $+27$) and less negativity about the Democratic party (around $-27$).
+Neither Democratic nor Republican respondents show out-party negativity exceeding in-party favorability with respect to average voters in those parties.

-However, in the replication data-set with Mechanical Turk workers and volunteers (Fig.\ref{fig:mv_party feelings}), however, these partisan asymmetries were not present, with all respondents showing the Democratic-respondent pattern of the Prolific data---negativity being much stronger ($-40:20$ or stronger for the party platforms and actions).
+In the replication data-set with Mechanical Turk workers and volunteers (Fig B6), these partisan asymmetries were not present, with all respondents showing the Democratic-respondent pattern of the Prolific data---out-party negativity being much stronger than in-party favorability.

+This mix of results on `out-party hate' versus `in-party love' reflects the wider literature on this topic, as discussed by, e.g. \cite{spinner2024respect, yu2024partisanship}; many observe negative partisanship as stronger, though some find a balanced or reversed pattern \cite{lee2022negative}.

-\subsection{4: Extreme-Value Responses}
+\subsection{Extreme-Value Responses}

-We discouraged respondents from over-using the slider endpoints (see Methods), and the resulting frequency with which individuals provided extreme answers shows an intriguing pattern.
+We discouraged respondents from over-using the slider endpoints (with a combination of explicit instructions and nonstandard end-point labels; see Methods), and the resulting frequency with which individuals nonetheless provided extreme answers shows an intriguing pattern.

-\subsubsection{4.1: The frequency of endpoint-usage rates follows a power-law distribution.}
+\subsubsection{The frequency of endpoint-usage rates follows a power-law distribution.}

-We tracked what percentage of all external slider responses (ideological estimates, sentiment, and agreement) were at either endpoint---the results are shown in Fig.~\ref{fig:extreme_responses}.
+We tracked what percentage of all external slider responses (ideological estimates, sentiment, and agreement) were at either endpoint---the results are shown in Fig \ref{fig:extreme_responses}.
 We found that this frequency distribution appeared to follow a power-law relationship with exponent of around $-1.7$.

-\subsubsection{4.2: Extreme ideologues use extreme responses more, but outliers exist uniformly throughout.}
+\subsubsection{Extreme ideologues use extreme responses more, but outliers exist uniformly throughout.}